RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 An India crowdsourcing community of action for cybersecurity, DevOps & software engineers.

 ## Mission :
-Connecting, empowering and training the Infosec community, groups and leaders to solve cybersecurity problems.
+Connect, empower and train the infosec groups, leaders and workforce to solve cybersecurity problems.

 ## Vision:
-We're on a mission to build an India-centric cybersecurity community for the world and promote (Hacking)cybersecurity as a carer in india.
+To build an India-centric cybersecurity community for the world that promote (Hacking)cybersecurity as a carrer in india.

 ## How It started?
 > We(A group of white hat hacker) started with an idea to provide cybersecurity knowledge to technical & non-technical people in india and reset the mindset towards Hacking(Cybersecurity) as career.